by Skinny Ms.

 If you want to reshape your legs while at the same time reducing cellulite, this workout is for you.
 Resistance training is a type of exercise that causes the muscles to contract against an external resistance.
 When performing this type of training it is expected that gains will be made in strength, tone, mass and endurance.
 The most commonly used equipment in resistance training are dumbbells, weighted barbells, exercise machines and workout/resistance bands.

-Videos below show correct form.
+Review videos below for correct form.

-Stiff Legged Deadlifts – 10 reps; 3 sets
+3. Stiff Legged Deadlifts

-Stiff Legged deadlifts
+Stiff Legged Deadlifts

 Participants of this workout should speak with their doctors about their individual needs before starting any exercise program.
 This Web site is not intended as a substitute for the medical advice and supervision of your personal physician.
 Any application of the recommendations set forth in the following pages is at the viewer’s discretion and sole risk.
 See your physician before beginning any exercise program.
 This is especially important if your family has a history of heart disease, high blood pressure, high cholesterol, diabetes, arthritis, obesity, cigarette smoking, or other health conditions.
 If you have any doubts whatsoever, consult your physician.